citronalco/calibre-dnb/README.md

 # DNB metadata plugin for Calibre

 A Calibre metadata source plugin that uses the catalogue (https://portal.dnb.de) of the Deutsche Nationalbibliothek (DNB) to retrieve metadata.
 DNB is the German central archival library.
-Publishers are required to send them a copy of every book for archival, so it's the largest metadata source for German literature.
+German publishers are required to send them a copy of every book for archival, so it's the largest metadata source for literature published in Germany.

 This plugin supports retrieval of DNB-IDN, ISBN, authors, title, edition, tags, publication date, languages, publisher, comments, series, series index and cover.